 Safety & Education

-NVREC cares about the safety of our members and providing education and training to people in the communities we serve is one step towards helping keep those members safe.
+Nishnabotna Valley Rural Electric Cooperative cares about the safety of our member-owners.
+Providing education and training to people in the communities in which we live and serve is one step towards helping keep those members safe.
 Find out more about several safety and education programs sponsored by NVREC.

 811 "Call Before You Dig"